neelmitra/avsmqtt/instructions/serial.md

 5. In the list of connected devices, look for a device that contains cu.usbmodem*

 6. Connect to the USB serial device using the Terminal screen utility by entering the command:

+    Please replace XXXXX in the following command with the modem number you got back from step 5
     ```
     screen /dev/cu.usbmodemXXXXX 115200 -L
     ```